marcobesier/tanglecon-workshop-2023/README.md

     }
 }
 ```
-12. Now we can use the `tokenSupply` as the `tokenId` during the mint, and increment the `tokenSupply` variable by 1 after each mint:
+12. Now we can use the `tokenSupply + 1` as the `tokenId` during the mint, and increment the `tokenSupply` variable by 1 after each mint:
 ```
 // SPDX-License-Identifier: UNLICENSE
 pragma solidity 0.8.19;